zarina-n/music-app/README.md

 # music-app
 ## Summary

-This is a custom music player app  which I built as a part of Frontend Development course while learning React JS and Redux You can try this app [here](https://music-app-by-z.netlify.app)
+This is a custom music player app  which I built as a part of Frontend Development course while learning React JS and Redux.

+You can try this app [here](https://music-app-by-z.netlify.app)

 ### Start the project